 The severe topography of Oxford has defined the traditional development pattern of the community.
 Nearby communities along the Naugatuck River valley were urbanized centers for the past century, but the highlands and severe topography of Oxford limited development until recently.
 The topography, wooded hillsides and areas of severe slope still define the community and influence the pattern of development.
-However, as areas with less development constraints within southwestern Connecticut have developed, developers have looked for areas which have presented prior development of areas with environmental challenges, including the Oxford hillsides.
+However, as areas with less development constraints within southwestern Connecticut have developed, developers have looked for areas which have presented prior developmental challenges.
+As a result, there has been increasing pressure for the development of areas with environmental challenges, including the Oxford hillsides.
 The Oxford Planning and Zoning Commission responded to this pressure in 2004, when the approved amendments to the Zoning Regulations that would control and limit development and alteration of sloped areas.